ValeryiaSharova/ValeryiaSharova/README.md

 - :mag_right: I’m looking for a frontend developer job.

-- :mortar_board: I have 3 years learning experience in JS.
+- :mortar_board: I have 3+ years learning experience in JS.
+And 4 month working experience.

-- :woman_teacher: I have been working like a teacher for 2 years.
+- :woman_teacher: I had worked as teacher for 2 years.
+Now I am working as a frontend developer.

 - :tea: In my free time I like to play board games, walk in forest and take a tea ceremony.